remmover/fastapi_auth/README.md

 ---

 Feel free to customize the README further with any additional information or details specific to your project.
 Make sure to replace placeholders like `your-username`, add any additional sections you deem necessary, and include instructions on how to set up and use your web API.

+Please implement the authentication mechanism in the application, and also implement the authorization mechanism using JWT tokens to ensure that all contact operations are performed only by registered users.
+Users should only have access to their own contact operations.